mricon/grokmirror/man/grok-manifest.1.rst

   -p, --purge           Purge deleted git repositories from manifest -x, --remove          Remove repositories passed as arguments from
                         the manifest file
+  -i IGNORE, --ignore-paths=IGNORE
-  -v, --verbose         Be verbose and tell us what you are doing
+                        When finding git dirs, ignore these paths (can be used multiple times, accepts shell-style globbing) -v, --verbose         Be verbose and tell us what you are doing

 EXAMPLES